LeAsuker/Miku-Flavor/README.md

 # Miku-Flavor v0.5
-A self-installing rice for Debian-based Linux distributions inspired by Hatsune Miku.
+A self-installing rice for Debian-based Linux distributions based on Hatsune Miku.

 ## Introduction
 What has always bothered me about Linux ricing is that it is seen as something that is Arch-exclusive and often very difficult to do.
 Frankly, no. Every distribution that supports a DE can be riced, including beginner-friendly ones like Mint.

 This rice is supposed to be simple to install and use.
 As I will update it I will also include some simple commentary on how it and rices in general are made.

-The present version is v0.5 - Script includes error handling and global configurations of the tools are not overwritten
+The present version is v0.5 - Script includes error handling and global configurations of the tools are not overwritten.

 ## Installation:
   Prerequisites: apt package manager and X11.